Breast radiotherapy side-effects

-Short-term skin changes can include breast or nipple soreness, changes to the appearance of the skin (e.g. a change in colour) and peeling, flaking skin in the treated area or on the nipple.
+Short-term skin changes can include breast or nipple soreness, changes to the appearance of the skin (for example, a change in colour) and peeling, flaking skin in the treated area or on the nipple.

-Hyperpigmentation is where the skin on the treated area becomes deeply tanned.
+Hyperpigmentation is where the skin on the treated area becomes darker.
 A pattern of tiny broken veins called telangiectasia may also be visible on your skin.
 These changes are usually permanent.

 This can happen months or years after treatment.
 If this happens your breast will feel harder and look smaller than before treatment.

-It is normal for women to have restricted arm movement after their surgery and / or radiotherapy.
-Your surgeon and radiation therapists can give you advice about exercises you should do to manage this and improve your range of movement.
+It is normal to have restricted arm movement after breast surgery and/or radiotherapy.
+Your surgeon, radiation therapist or physiotherapist can give you advice about exercises you should do to manage this and improve your range of movement.

 If you have radiotherapy to your breast area, you are at risk of developing lymphoedema.
 This is a swelling caused by a build-up of lymph fluid in your tissues.
 If you notice swelling anywhere on your arm, hand or breast area, talk to your nurse, doctor or radiation therapist for advice.
 Ask to be referred to a trained lymphoedema therapist.